 - Resolution of wind direction is often too low

-NWP data is derived from assimilation and short term forecast fields of numerical weather prediction models with high resolution grids
+NWP data is derived from assimilation and short term forecast fields of numerical weather prediction models

 - Calms can be included satisfactorily